 Dimension of arrays: k-points NKPTS = 18 k-points in BZ NKDIM = 18 number of bands NBANDS= 1344 total plane-waves NPLWV = 752640 ... dimension x,y,z NGXF= 160 NGYF= 168 NGZF= 224 support grid NGXF= 320 NGYF= 336 NGZF= 448

 This estimate should be compared to actual memory reports.
-See for example XDModD.
+See for example XDModD and grafana.
 Note that most application software has an overhead in the ballpack of ten to twenty percent.
 In addition, disk caching can consume significant memory.
-Thus, one must adjust the memory estimate upwards.
+Thus, one must adjust the memory estimate upward.
 It can then be comapred to the available memory per cluster and per cluster node type.

 - In the INCAR input file NWRITE=3 is for verbose output and NWRITE=4 is for debugging output.

 - OSC does not have a VASP license and our staff has limited experience with it.
 So investigate alternate forms of help: ask within your research group and post on the VASP mailing list.

 - Valgrind is a tool that can be used for many types of debugging including looking for memory corruptions and leaks.
 However, it slows down your code a very sizeable amount.
 This might not be feasible for HPC codes

 - ASAN (address sanitizer) is another tool that can be used for memory debugging.
 It is less featureful than Valgrind, but runs much quicker, and so will likely work with your HPC code.